alanng10/class-lang/Doc/Word/a.md

 # Word

-Word "class" has meaning that is the general abstract across all instances.
+Word "class" has meaning that is abstract across all instances.